Traffic school for commercial drivers

 After attending traffic school, commercial drivers must contact the DMV Mandatory Actions Unit to inform them that they have completed traffic school and request that the point count to be reduced to a zero point count on their driving record.
 Due to privacy regulations, the traffic school cannot make this request for you.

-****Please contact the Oakland Driver Safety at tel.
-(916) 657-6525 approximately 10 days after finishing the traffic school course.
+Bottom line – Contact the MAU approximately 10 days after finishing the traffic school course.
+Tel.
+(916) 657-6525

 Benefits of attending traffic school